 An application can be made for a place for a child at any time outside the admission round and the child will be admitted where there are available places.
-Parents should contact the local authority admissions team at School Admissions Team, Hartlepool Borough Council, Centre of Excellence for Teaching and Learning, Brierton Lane, Hartlepool, TS25 4AF, on 01429 284368 or by email at admissionsteam@hartlepool.gov.uk.
+Applications should be made by contacting the local authority admission team at School Admissions Team, Hartlepool Borough Council, Centre of Excellence for Teaching and Learning, Brierton Lane, Hartlepool, TS25 4AF, on 01429 284368 or by email at admissionsteam@hartlepool.gov.uk. www.ems.bhcet.org.uk